garganttua/garganttua-api/README.md

 #### Use the Dynamic Domain Engine

 This way to do is very convenient for building an API based on CRUD endpoints very quickly.
-But, by this way, CRUD endpoints and software layers cannot be overrided and the Swagger Web UI won't display the endpoints declared by the Dynamic Domain Engine.
+But, by this way, CRUD endpoints and software layers cannot be overrided and the Swagger Web UI won't display the endpoints declared by the Garganttua API Engine.

 In that way to do, the only things you need to do is :
  * Chose the database (mongodb, ...)
  * Define your domain entities
  * Define your domain DTOs

 Let's take a simple example : we imagine that we develop an API for booking meeting rooms.
-It is pretty simple to imagine that our API deals with 2 entities :
+It is pretty simple to imagine that our API deals with 3 entities :
 1/ Meeting Room
 2/ Booking
+3/ Facilities

 ##### Entity Meeting Room